SmitMewada/Web_Scraping_Task1/README.md

 ## Overview

-This is a web scraping project that retrieves data from Medium and extracts valuable information for [purpose or use case].
+This is a web scraping project that retrieves data from Medium.
 It uses Python and Beautiful Soup for web scraping and data parsing.

 ## Project Description